 For oily skin you definitely want to stay away from anything that claims to be “dewy”.
 Your oily skin will without a doubt come through and even be accentuated.

-For dry skin you want to be looking for moisturizing primers, dewy or natural finish foundations and natural finish setting powders.
-With dry skin it’s best to use a light hand with powder.
+For dry skin you want to be prioritizing moisture and moisturizing your skin.
+You want to be looking for dewy or natural finish foundations and use a lighter hand with powder.
 Too much powder will accentuate your dry spots.
-A secret makeup artist trick for dry skin is to mix foundations with moisturizers and beauty oils for extra hydration and a lighter coverage.
+A secret makeup artist trick for dry skin is to mix foundations with moisturizers or beauty oils for extra hydration and a lighter coverage.
 The result will be extra dewy.

-With dry skin you definitely want to stay away from anything that is mattifying because, like I said earlier, mattifying products cling to dry patches and accentuate them.
+With dry skin you definitely want to stay away from anything that is mattifying because, like I said earlier, mattifying products accentuate dry skin.
+Matte accentuates texture.

 Lastly, for combination skin you will want either a mattifying primer or a smoothing primer in the T-Zone, or wherever you get oily/have texture.
 With combination skin you still can have large, clogged pores and texture on specific parts of your face.
 For foundation, you can wear matte, satin and normal finishes.
 You could even try a dewy foundation as long as you still address the areas that get oily with something mattifying.
 You have more leeway with combination skin compared to oily skin.